 Who's in charge — hospitals, doctors or insurers?

 ACOs can include hospitals, specialists, post-acute providers and even private companies like Walgreens.
 The only must-have element are primary care physicians, who serve as the linchpin of the program.
 More than half of the current Medicare ACOs are actually run by physicians and don't include a hospital partner.

 In private ACOs, insurers can also play a role, though they aren't in charge of medical care.
 Some regions of the country, including parts of California, already had large multi-specialty physician groups which became ACOs on their own by networking with neighboring hospitals.
 "A lot of health care organizations are going to dust off the existing structures they had in place" says Kelly Devers, a senior fellow at the Urban Institute.

 In other regions, large hospital systems are scrambling to buy up physician practices with the goal of becoming ACOs that directly employ the majority of their providers.
 Because hospitals usually have access to capital, they may have an easier time than doctors in financing the initial investment, for instance to create the electronic record system necessary to track patients.

 Some of the largest health insurers in the country, including Humana, United Healthcare and Cigna, are forming their own ACOs for the private market.
-Insurers say they are essential to the success of an ACO because they track and collect the data on patients that allow systems to track patient care and report on the results.
+Insurers say they are essential to the success of an ACO because they track and collect the data on patients that allow systems to evaluate patient care and report on the results.

 If I don't like HMOs, why should I consider an ACO?